 The book helps readers understand important digital marketing frameworks and strategies playfully.
 Rajesh Srinivasan and Zebra Learn gamifies this book of marketing strategy using over 62 cartoons.
 Both authors simplify digital marketing jargon, abbreviations, and concepts using their real-time experience and expertise.
 However, they differentiate “Mindful Marketing” from other marketing strategy books by embedding cartoons and visuals.
 Beginners should consider this book to learn important digital marketing strategies playfully.

 Omnichannel marketing makes it essential for strategists to integrate the right digital marketing channels and tools.
 At the same time, strategists must focus on short-term and long-term marketing goals while planning and streamlining marketing initiatives.
 Many strategists gain actionable insights and collect best practices by reading books written by leading marketing strategists and researchers.
-However, we recommend that decision-makers read several marketing strategy books to know what works and does not.
+However, we recommend that decision-makers read several marketing strategy books to know what works and what does not.

 In addition to publishing informative and insightful blogs on marketing, we help readers pick and read interesting books.
 Please have a look at our book recommendations and share your feedback.
 Here is our recommended list of sales and marketing books, rural marketing books, and digital marketing books.